playnode/SpotifyResolver/README.md

 2005 or newer on Windows.
 It has been tested on Mac, Windows and Linux.

 You need your own API key for this resolver to work.
 The API key should be copied into "#region Key" in the Spotify.cs source file.
-This key should be obtained from the Spotify Developers site http://developer.spotify.com/

 It's a good idea to obfuscate the binary product to try avoid anyone obtaining your API key in disassembling the CLR assemblies produced.